The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Introduction

-\item We provide two computationally efficient tests based on the spectrum of the likelihood ratio operator.
-Let $1=\lambda_0 \ge \lambda_1 \ge \lambda_2 \cdots \ge \lambda_r$ be the singular values of the likelihood ratio operator $\calL$.
-The first test, using only the top eigenfunctions corresponding to $\lambda_1$, achieves strong detection under the conditions $\lambda_1 \to 1$, $\alpha =1$, and certain moment assumptions.
-The second test, leveraging the top-$r$ eigenfunctions and singular values (where $r$ is appropriately chosen), succeeds in strong detection provided that $\sum_{k=1}^r \lambda^2_k \to \infty $ and certain additional moment conditions. \end{itemize}

-Particularizing these general results to the Gaussian model yields sharp detection thresholds for both fixed and growing dimensions, as shown in~\prettyref{tab:summarize_sota_gaussian}.
+Particularizing these general results to the Gaussian model yields sharp detection thresholds for both fixed and growing dimensions, as shown in~Table~\ref{tab:summarize_sota_gaussian}.
 Additionally, we also settle the sharp detection threshold for the Bernoulli case, closing the gaps in~\cite{paslev2023testing}.

-Complementing our analysis of thresholds for strong detection, we also examine the testing power of various computationally efficient tests in the fixed distribution case as the sample size $n \to \infty$.
+Complementing our analysis of thresholds for strong detection, we also examine the testing power of various computationally efficient tests in the fixed distribution case as the sample size $n \to \infty $.
 Specifically, we design a test leveraging the top-$r$ eigenfunctions and singular values of the likelihood ratio operator with a runtime of $O(nr)$.
-We demonstrate that its asymptotic power converges to that of the optimal likelihood ratio test as $r\to \infty$.
-Numerical experiments with Gaussian samples further reveal that even for moderately large $r,$ the asymptotic power of the proposed test closely approximates that of the optimal likelihood ratio test.
+We demonstrate that its asymptotic power converges to that of the optimal likelihood ratio test as $r\to \infty $.
+Numerical experiments with Gaussian samples further reveal that even for moderately large $r$, the asymptotic power of the proposed test closely approximates that of the optimal likelihood ratio test.